See the latest vacancies and find out about working for MSF UKJobs in the UK

 - People posing as MSF staff requesting money to pay for individual medical procedures for fictitious patients.

-Unfortunately there is nothing we can do to stop scams such as these from happening.
+Unfortunately there is nothing we can do to stop scams such as these and others from happening.
 If you are unsure if you are the subject of a scam or fraud involving a supposed MSF staff member, please get in contact with our Supporter Care Team who will be best placed to advise you.
+You can also see who is working in our face to face team.

 As soon as you are aware of a scam or fraud, we strongly suggest that you log a report with Action Fraud, the UK’s national reporting centre for fraud and internet crime, where reports are coordinated and investigated.